bsubercaseaux/bsubercaseaux.github.io/_literature/in-viridis.md

 [^1]: Hildegard Von Bingen was a woman born in 1098, current Germany, considered a Saint by the Catholic church.
 Hildegard was a Benedictine abbess, a mathematician, a writer, a composer, a philosopher, a medical practitioner, and a mystic.
 Arguably one of the most fascinating persons of history.

-[^2]: Regarding the title of the poem, _"In Viridis Veritas"_ is Latin for _"In green, the truth"_.
+[^2]: Relating to the title of the poem, _"In Viridis Veritas"_ is Latin for _"In green, the truth"_.
 It's also a play on the classic _"In Vino Veritas_", Latin for _"In wine, the truth"_.